-Its health benefits are under observation by researchers and its status as a medicine is currently in a grey area.
+Its potential health benefits are under ongoing research, and its medicinal status remains in a gray area.

-CBD oil is used in e-liquids as an alternative to smoking and is also available as capsules, tinctures, and additives.
+CBD oil serves as an alternative to smoking when used in e-liquids, and it’s available as capsules, tinctures, and additives.

-Also known as cannabidiol and hemp oil.
-Not to be mistaken with hemp seed oil.
+Also referred to as cannabidiol and hemp oil, it should not be confused with hemp seed oil.

 Contains varying levels of THC and other cannabinoids.

-Used medicinally but is not easily available in the UK, unless prescribed by a healthcare professional.
+Primarily used for medicinal purposes, it is not readily accessible in the UK unless prescribed by a healthcare professional.

 Not to be confused with hemp oil.

-There is no difference between hemp oil and CBD oil.
-The same goes for cannabidiol, which is the full name for CBD oil.
-Hemp oil, CBD oil and cannabidiol are names that are used interchangeably to describe the same product: an oil made by CO2 extraction from the leaves, flowers, and stalks of the industrial hemp plant.
-Hemp is any strain of the cannabis sativa plant that contains less than 0.3 percent THC (Tetrahydrocannabinol), the psychoactive compound found in marijuana.
+Hemp oil and CBD oil are synonymous terms.
+Similarly, cannabidiol (CBD) refers to the same product.
+These names are used interchangeably to describe an oil extracted through CO2 extraction from the leaves, flowers, and stalks of the industrial hemp plant.
+Hemp encompasses any strain of the cannabis sativa plant with a THC content of less than 0.3%, avoiding the psychoactive compound found in marijuana.

-Most producers will call their product CBD oil rather than hemp oil, but some don’t, despite the confusion that exists between hemp oil and hemp seed oil.
+Most producers opt to label their product as CBD oil rather than hemp oil, although the distinction between hemp oil and hemp seed oil can still create confusion.

-Unlike hemp oil, CBD oil, and cannabidiol, which are the same product and made from the leaves, stalks, and flowers of the hemp plant; hemp seed oil is made from industrial hemp seeds.
-Confusingly, hemp seed oil will sometimes be referred to as hemp oil, while hemp oil is referred to as CBD oil.
+Unlike hemp oil, CBD oil, and cannabidiol, which derive from the hemp plant’s leaves, stalks, and flowers, hemp seed oil comes from the seeds of industrial hemp.
+Adding to the confusion, hemp seed oil is sometimes referred to as hemp oil, while true hemp oil is termed CBD oil.

-While CBD oil is made by extracting oil from the plant itself, using CO2 extraction, hemp seed oil is made by removing the outer husk of the seed and cold pressing it.
-This produces an oil rich in compounds that are good for you including essential fatty acids, monosaturated fats, and gamma linoleic acids – no CBD to be seen.
-It is usually available at grocery stores and over the counter at pharmacies.
+While CBD oil is extracted using CO2 extraction from the plant itself, hemp seed oil is obtained by removing the seed’s outer husk and cold pressing it.
+The result is an oil rich in beneficial compounds, including essential fatty acids and gamma linoleic acids, but devoid of CBD.
+Hemp seed oil is commonly found in grocery stores and over-the-counter at pharmacies.

-Hemp oil, or CBD oil, will often have relatively high concentrations of cannabidiol, up to 10% in some cases and is extracted from specially bred hemp plants that have been cultivated for their high CBD content, just as other cannabis plants are designed to yield high THC content.
-Both hemp seed oil and CBD oil has less than 0.3% THC.
+Hemp oil, or CBD oil, often features relatively high CBD concentrations, up to 10% in some cases, derived from specially bred hemp plants selected for their high CBD content, similar to other cannabis plants cultivated for their high THC levels.
+Both hemp seed oil and CBD oil contain less than 0.3% THC.

-CBD oil is processed and used as the main ingredient in commercial CBD products, including e-liquids, capsules, and tinctures.
-While hemp seed oil is often used in a similar way to fish oil, as a health supplement and to complement food.
+CBD oil serves as the central ingredient in various commercial CBD products, including e-liquids, capsules, and tinctures.
+Meanwhile, hemp seed oil is typically used similarly to fish oil as a dietary supplement and food complement.

-The major difference between cannabis oil and hemp or CBD oil, is that cannabis oil contains THC and CBD doesn’t.
-These two cannabinoids are two amongst many (over 100) cannabinoids found in the cannabis sativa plant and have very different functions and effects.
+The key distinction between cannabis oil and hemp or CBD oil is the presence of THC—cannabis oil contains THC, while CBD oil does not.
+These two cannabinoids, among over 100 found in the cannabis sativa plant, yield varying functions and effects.